Mystorius/hf-cloud-mle/part1/README.md

 # Fine-tuning a Large Language Model (LLM)
 This guide will help you fine-tune a large language model (LLM) like Mistral-7B on your internal datasets.
 We'll cover memory requirements, data formatting, optimal parameters, and model evaluation.
-Let's dive in!

 ## **Memory Requirements**
 The memory requirement for running a model like Mistral-7B or any LLM varies depending on the task, whether you're running inference or training.

 1. **Inference**:
    - Mistral-7B has about **7.24 billion parameters**.
-The model uses BF16 (bfloat16) precision, which is **16 bits** or **2 bytes** wide, to store the parameters.
+The model uses BF16 (bfloat16) precision, which uses **16 bits** or **2 bytes** to store the parameters.
    - Total memory needed for inference = `7.24 billion parameters * 2 bytes ≈ 15GB of GPU memory`.
    - On a **T4 GPU**, which has **16GB of memory**, you can run inference without any issues.